In This Article

 A basic understanding of this method can give way to the creation of larger housing projects, as evidenced by the SuperAdobe homes located at the institute.
 There's the Eco-Dome, which is a 400-square-foot tiny-home concept with a living space, bedroom, kitchen, and bath.
 Then there's a larger 2000-square-foot structure dubbed Earth 1, comprised of three bedrooms, two bathrooms, a kitchen, and a two-car garage.

 "It's amazing what a group of passionate people can do," Khalili says.
 Cal-Earth has seen ongoing growth in its educational programs, volunteer days, and interest in development.
 "We get a lot of affirmations from people to keep this going, so we're just doing what we can."

 At the crux of Cal-Earth's mission is the idea that housing should be available for all.
 The organization has worked to make this mission a reality by sharing its knowledge with as many people as possible.
 Now, there are SuperAdobe structures in 54 countries worldwide, ranging in scale and use.
 They've worked with NASA and the UN and are currently developing a disaster relief kit that essentially fits all the tools and materials needed to build an emergency structure in a duffel bag the size of carry-on luggage.

 In addition, Cal-Earth has made strides in terms of inclusivity and equality in a field that is customarily dominated by men.
-"Women are 50% of the population.
+"Women are 50 percent of the population.
 Why are they not involved in the building of their own home?"
 Khalili says this thought is what led her father to create the coffee-can technique that allows anyone to be an equal participant in the building process.
 "There is a space within Cal-Earth for women to lead building projects, which isn’t something you see typically," she explains.

 You can visit the Cal-Earth Institute in Hesperia to experience the SuperAdobe homes up close and in person, or you can spend the night in one in Joshua Tree, a veritable mecca of all things alternative and off-the-grid.
 There, you will find the Bonita Domes created using Cal-Earth's building methods by Lisa Starr.